ajtock/NGS_intro_Cambridge_SysBio/README.md

 ### Exercise 1

 Construct a command that will print to screen the 500th read in `SRR3156163_1.fastq.gz` in order to inspect its quality.
-Is the 500th read generally better or worse than the first read?

 <details>
   <summary>Solution (click to reveal/hide)</summary><p>